Amaptocare: Operations

-The project had offices in the Axis Arts and Community Centre in the civic complex in central Ballymun, and a staff, aside from the artist, of two full-time and several part-time employees, and support from Ballymun Regeneration and its arts advisors.
+The project had offices in the Axis Arts and Community Centre in the civic complex in central Ballymun.
+It had a staff, aside from the artist, of two full-time and several part-time employees and support from Ballymun Regeneration and its arts advisors.
 Students from the National College of Art and Design and Dún Laoghaire Institute of Art, Design and Technology interned on the project.